Discover the beaches of Nice

 A beautiful private beach with a restaurant and rows of beach-chairs and umbrellas, Castel Plage is an art-deco paradise tucked away in the eastern-most corner of the Nice beaches.
-A great place to watch the sun rise or set with a drink and good Mediterranean cuisine.
+A great place to watch the sunset with a drink and good Mediterranean cuisine.

 A beach, lounge bar and restaurant, the décor imitates a cruise-ship or yacht experience, with ropes, large wooden panels and huge pergola.
 The Galet puts comfort and style first; you can sit just metres from the water and enjoy a beautiful lunch in a quieter and more intimate atmosphere than the public beaches.
 They’re open during the evening with kitchen service and friendly staff.

 A number of luxury hotels offer rooftop terraces for a sunset drink with a view of the whole bay; while more expensive, the view cannot be beat – check out the Meridian hotel for aperitif at sunset.